sandstreamdev/std/date/fromDays.md

 ## Questions

-- How to find how many milliseconds are in given number of days?
+- How to find how many milliseconds are in a given number of days?